 Apolitical: A Word on Politics

-As a result, we understand that someone, somewhere, will always find what we do, say or share to have an agenda of some kind.
-Let us be clear: We are not interested in or involved in politics per se.
+We recognize that someone, somewhere, may invariably find what we do, say or share to have an agenda of some kind.
+Let us be clear: Politics per se is not our focus.
 This is an apolitical project.
 Our goal is to celebrate Taiwan’s diversity, culture and heritage.
-That spirit of celebration is at the core of our endeavour.
+That spirit of celebration is at the core of this undertaking.